sumeettummarmatti/Line-Following-Robot-F1-Edition/README.md

 ## 🤝 Contributing

 Pull requests are welcome.
-If you'd like to enhance features or add cool behavior (like U-turns or Bluetooth control), feel free to fork and go wild!
+If you'd like to enhance features or add cool behaviours

 ---